Definition of Accounts Payable

-Let's assume that Company A sells merchandise to Company B on credit.
-(Perhaps the invoice states that the amount is due in 30 days.)
-Company A will record a sale and will also record an account receivable.
-Company B will record the purchase (perhaps as inventory) and will also record an account payable.
+Let's assume that Company A sells merchandise to Company B on credit (with payment due 30 days later).
+Company A will record the amount of the sale with a credit to Sales and a debit to Accounts Receivable.
+Company B will record the purchase (perhaps as inventory) with a credit to Accounts Payable.

 When the amount of the credit sale is remitted, Company B will debit its liability Accounts Payable and will credit Cash.
 Company A will debit Cash and will credit its current asset Accounts Receivable.